nullobject/fkit/README.md

 ### Browser

-The easiest way to start using FKit is to include a reference to the minified file in your HTML file.
+The easiest way to start using FKit in your browser is to include it with a `<script>` tag in your HTML file:

-You can always grab the latest version with:

 ```html
 <script src="https://unpkg.com/fkit/dist/fkit.min.js"></script>